mathgladiator/adama-lang/reference/src/guide/messages.md

 # Messages

 A message is similar to a [record](./records.md) except without any privacy awareness or privacy concerns.
+Unlike records, messages lack formulas and bubbles and have a limited form of [methods](#methods).

 All fields within a message are public, and the expectation is that messages come from users.
 The following defines a real-world message:

 ```adama
 message JoinGroup {